 Easy how-to guide to celebrate World Teachers’ Day

 If you’re a teacher, perhaps share this article with your leadership team.
-The how-to guide below and our free downloadable World Teachers’ Day Celebration Kit (ZIP 20MB) provides everything needed to plan World Teachers’ Day celebrations in your school.
+The how-to guide below, our free downloadable World Teachers’ Day Celebration Kit (ZIP 20MB), and article on 10 easy ways to thank a teacher provides everything needed to plan World Teachers’ Day celebrations in your school.

 On World Teachers’ Day, be sure to post a photo on your own or with colleagues in sunglasses on Twitter or Facebook to celebrate the #BrightFuture of teaching.
 Remember to tag @aitsl with anything you post online so we can share it too!